arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 The number of server threads is now configured by the following startup options:

+- `--server.minimal-threads`: determines the minimum number of request processing threads the server will start and always keep around
-- `--server.threads`: determines the maximum number of request processing threads the server will start for request handling.
+- `--server.maximal-threads`: determines the maximum number of request processing threads the server will start for request handling.
 If that number of threads is already running, arangod will not start further threads for request handling
-- `--server.minimal-threads`: determines the minimum number of request processing threads the server will start and always keep around

-The actual number of request processing threads is adjusted dynamically at runtime and will float between `--server.minimal-threads` and `--server.threads`.
+The actual number of request processing threads is adjusted dynamically at runtime and will float between `--server.minimal-threads` and `--server.maximal-threads`.

-To avoid overloading servers, the value of `--server.threads` should not exceed the server's number of hardware threads in ArangoDB 3.4.

 HTTP REST API